 If you are flying this holiday season, then you must have already concluded that the fun you will have at your destination will outweigh the challenges of getting there.
 Here are our top safe airplane travel tips for flying with your littles.

 Make sure every member of the family gets their own seat, even your youngest travelers.
 Yes, we know how tempting it is to check that lap child box.
 Your baby could cost less than your checked suitcase, why not take advantage?!

 That was a trick question!
 There are several reasons to avoid flying with lap babies.
-Firstly, the FAA recommends that all passengers under 40lbs — yes, even the under-two’s — fly restrained in their car seat.
+First, the FAA recommends that all passengers under 40lbs — yes, even the under-twos — fly restrained in their car seats.
 During turbulence or runway incidents, proper restraint can mean the difference between injuries and your little one coming away unscathed.

 Beyond the safety reasoning, flying with your car seat is easier than skipping it!
 Yes, for real!
 Instead of being your baby’s personal jungle gym for the duration of your flight, your lap will be empty and your hands free while that car seat keeps your baby happily contained in their own space.
 And you’ll walk right off the plane with your child’s car seat in hand, ready to tackle whatever adventures await!

 We know that it can place a financial strain on that travel budget to buy an extra plane ticket.
 But even if it means the budget for the rest of the trip is a little skimpier, safe airplane travel for everyone is a priority!